 History of Tango in Buenos Aires

 The tango was first danced in the lower class neighborhoods of Buenos Aires.
-Mixing musical influences, which range from Spanish Flamenco to African percussion and beyond, the tango is reflective of the early Buenos Aires population, which was largely composed of those who had immigrated to Argentina from Europe at the end of the 19th century.
+Mixing musical influences, which range from Spanish Flamenco to African percussion and beyond, the dance is reflective of the early Buenos Aires population, which was largely composed of those who had immigrated to Argentina from Europe at the end of the 19th century.

-Originally and unknown to most, the tango was a dance that men practiced together.
+Originally and unknown to most, tango was a dance that men practiced together.
 Eventually prostitutes joined the fun in the slums which explains why today female dancers often wear provocative clothing that is reminiscent of these early and more traditional days.

 Where to see Tango in Buenos Aires

 Tango is a complex, sexy and improvised dance.
 Fancy foot work, graceful movements and a loving embrace make up the foundation.
 Words simply cannot describe the feeling one gets while watching or dancing the sensuous, sophisticated tango.
 A simple shift of one’s weight, the guiding press of a hand on one’s back- the slightest movement can dictate what comes next!

 You can see and observe tango in Buenos Aires in two fashions; either a performed show or a Milonga.
 Free performances can be found randomly on the streets in the more touristy sections of town (Plaza Dorrego in San Telmo, Av.
 Florida in Centro, Plaza San Martín in Centro).
 These shows are great mid-day entertainment, but don’t run on a firm schedule and they simply do not hold a candle to the professional performances.
 If you’re interested in catching a professional stage performance, do your research and find the right price that best suits you.
 We recommend either the Esquina de Carlos Gardel or Cafe de los Angelitos for the best bang for your buck.